spectrocloud/librarium/content/docs/13-vertex/01-install-using-quick-start-mode.md

 7. Choose a network for your appliance.
 The installer requires an outgoing internet connection.
 Select a network that provides this access either directly or via a proxy.
 Click **Next** to proceed.

-8. Fill out template customization options.
+8. Fill out the remaining template customization options.
 Scroll to view all the options.
-If needed, you can modify the following input fields before completing the setup. <br /><br />
+If needed, you can modify input fields before completing the setup. <br /><br />

   ### General Settings